 We are an experimental research group exploring the physics and physical chemistry of liquids and soft matter.
 Of particular interest are highly concentrated electrolytes, and liquids at interfaces and in confined geometry.
+You can find out more on our group pages, here.

 Ionic liquids and concentrated electrolytes